MichaelOH6/to_do_app/README.md

 ## Overview

 This is a simple Todo application written in Go.
-The app allows users to create, view and delete tasks.
+The app allows users to create, view, update and delete tasks.
 It uses a minimal web server and basic file-based storage to manage tasks.

 ## Getting Started